BenMagyar/later.js/README.md

 component provided for what is required though.
 Make use of react-helmet where possible instead.

+## What's left?
+We probably shouldn't re-fetch all the data for a route on a parent -> child route transition where the location change does not cause the parent fetches to change.
+This would reduce a ton of needless requests for some shared state.

 ## Inspiration
 - [after.js](https://github.com/jaredpalmer/after.js) - later.js is basically
   a fork of after.js